jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Introduction/Features.md

 ## Compatibility for Kubernetes App

 All applications running on standard Kubernetes environments are compatible and they can be easily migrated to JD Cloud’s JCS for Kubernetes.

+## Deploy JCS for Kubernetes application by the console

+You can operate through the Console Dashboard to deploy the four frequently-used resources, such as Deployment, Pod, Service and ConfigMap, in JCS for Kubernetes, so as to simplify the deployment processes by users.